aws-samples/realtime-health-data-insights-dynamodb/README.md

 **Stack Name:** {Enter your preferred stack name}
 **AWS Region:** {Enter your preferred region}
-**Parameter HDIS3BucketName:** {Enter the name of the bucket where the sample data will be uploaded for import.}
+**Parameter HDIS3BucketName:** {Enter the name of the bucket where the sample data will be uploaded for import}
 **Confirm changes before deploy:** Y
 **Allow SAM CLI IAM role creation:** Y
 **Disable rollback:** N